DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2021-05-01-initial-placement-findings.md

 * Host school
 * Training location

-These locations are typically schoolswhere the SCITT administration is based.
+These locations are typically schools where the SCITT administration is based.

 For provider-led trainees, this could also be their ‘training location’ - where the academic training takes place.
 In this case providers do not count time spent at this location towards a placement duration.